Department of Horticulture

 There are two primary types of lighting applications in the production of greenhouse crops: low-intensity lighting to create long photoperiods, and high-intensity (supplemental) lighting to increase photosynthesis and thus plant growth.
 Long days can promote flowering in some crops (long-day plants) or inhibit flowering in others (short-day plants).
 We are evaluating plant responses to different photoperiodic lighting strategies, including different lighting intensities, durations, and spectral characteristics.
 Recent grower articles on lighting can be found on the MSU Floriculture production website.

-One research project is in partnership with Osram and Osram Opto Semiconductors in which we are growing floriculture and vegetable seedlings indoors in controlled environments under different light spectra created from LEDs.
-Plant morphology and growth is dependant on the light spectrum, and identifying desirable ratios of red, blue, green, and/or far-red light can assist in the development of plant lighting regimens for sole-source or supplemental lighting applications.
-Currently, I am in the midst of developing the Controlled-Environment Lighting Laboratory that consists of two independently controlled and refrigerated growth rooms, each with 12 deep-flow hydroponic shelves and customized LED lighting.
+One research project is in partnership with Osram and Osram Opto Semiconductors in which we are growing floriculture seedlings and leafy greens (such as lettuce) indoors in controlled environments under different light spectra created from LEDs.
+Plant morphology and growth is dependent on the light spectrum, and identifying desirable ratios or intensities of red, blue, green, and/or far-red light can assist in the development of plant lighting regimens for sole-source or supplemental lighting applications.
+To facilitate this research, I developed the Controlled-Environment Lighting Laboratory that consists of two independently controlled and refrigerated growth rooms, each with 12 deep-flow hydroponic shelves and sophisticated, customized LED lighting.

 A project that ended in 2015 focused on using light-emitting diodes (LEDs) to improve our understanding of how the red and far-red light ratio, as well as blue light, influence flowering of photoperiodic crops This research was part of a USDA SCRI-funded project on enabling specialty-crop growers working in protected environments to successfully transition from traditional horticultural lighting sources to LED technologies.
 For more information, visit our website Developing LED Lighting Technologies and Practices for Sustainable Specialty-Crop Production.

-I recently served as co-convener of the volume 1134 of Acta Horticulturae., held under the auspices of the International Society for Horticultural Science (ISHS).
-This symposium was held on the Michigan State University campus in May, 2016.
-The edited proceedings has been published as
+In 2016, I served as co-convener of the volume 1134 of Acta Horticulturae., held under the auspices of the International Society for Horticultural Science (ISHS).
+This symposium was held on the Michigan State University campus and the edited proceedings has been published as

 In an attempt to save on greenhouse heating costs, some growers have lowered their temperature setpoints.
 A lower greenhouse temperature delays crop timing, but surprisingly little information is available on how temperature controls the rate of development of many economically important bedding and perennial plants.
 We are performing studies to determine how temperature and daily light integral (DLI) regulate plant development during the plug or liner stage and the finish stage.
 Effects on plant quality, including flowering characteristics, are also being determined.
 These studies will enable us to predict how changing the greenhouse temperature influences crop timing.
 For more information on greenhouse energy, please visit our Greenhouse Energy Cost Reduction Strategies website.